8 Common Meditation Mistakes and How to Avoid Them, Part 1

 If you can begin your practice – not only your first time meditating, but every time you meditate – with a brief inventory of expectations, you’ll set yourself up for a feeling of satisfaction rather than disappointment.
 Learning how to manage the expectations you have of your practice will go miles towards keeping you moving forward, happily and with a sense of purpose.

-While these things are interesting, they might not pertain to you and your practice in the least way.
+While these things are interesting, they might not pertain to you and your practice in any meaningful way.
 Maybe your practice is to slow your heart rate, lower your blood pressure and feel ready to fall asleep at night.
 Or maybe you’d like to develop a different form of self-talk, filled with more self-compassion and understanding.
 These are highly reasonable goals, even if you do not achieve them when you first begin to incorporate meditation into your life.

 So, while expecting unusual or extreme “results” from meditation really does defeat its most basic purpose, it’s okay to have things you work towards in meditation.
 If you consider these to be less like goals and more like sign posts along a country road, everything will be easier and more relaxed in your practice.